 Net carbs = total carbs – fiber – sugar alcohols + (maltitol / 2)

-Use the above formula to calculate your net carbs as accurately as possible.
+Use the above formula to calculate your net carbs for keto.
 And while we’re talking about sugar alcohols, it’s worth mentioning that while you can’t digest them, your gut bacteria sometimes ferments sugar alcohols to various degrees, creating gas and bloating in your small intestine.

 As a ballpark estimate, if you’re on a keto diet, don’t eat more than roughly 15 grams of sugar alcohols at a time, and be especially wary of mannitol, maltitol, and sorbitol — you may end up with digestive discomfort.

 While it’s good to know how to calculate net carbs, you don’t have to track them too carefully unless you’re on a low carb diet, ketogenic diet or have a health condition that causes you to track blood glucose levels, such as diabetes.
 Barring those stipulations, the occasional extra few grams now and then won’t make a meaningful difference in your performance long-term.

 And if you find you get dry eyes or unstable energy on a keto or low-carb diet, consider a weekly carb refeed day where you eat more carbs than usual.
 Everyone is slightly different; what matters is finding the net carb intake that works best for you.